scmmishra/pico-search/README.md

 ## Acknowledgements

-PicoSearch uses the Jaro-Winkler distance algorithm and the Levenshtein distance algorithm, which were developed by William E. Winkler and Vladimir I. Levenshtein, respectively.
+PicoSearch uses the Jaro-Winkler distance algorithm which was developed by William E. Winkler and Matthew Jaro.

 ## License